 Skip to content

-Following servers and being followed as a server ensure visibility of your videos on other instances, and visibility of their videos on your instance.
-Both are important concepts of PeerTube as they allow instances and their users to interact.
+Following servers and being followed as a server ensure visibility of your videos on other PeerTube platforms, and visibility of their videos on your platform.
+Both are important concepts of PeerTube as they allow platforms and their users to interact.

 What is a "follow"?